Last Updated on March 3, 2022

 - Today we are talking about how to pick winning color combinations.
 This topic popped in my head because we were talking about this in conjunction with Racheal from Banyan Bridges.
 She is amazing and if you love colorful bold murals she is a must follow on Instagram at @banyanbridges.
 We both love her!

 - Racheal's ability to choose colors is impressive.
 You can even buy original artwork from her.
 Her color combinations are often not things I would think to pick, but they work beautifully together.
-Then I realized picking colors for art isn't any different than picking colors for decorating your home.
+Then I realized picking colors for art isn't any different than choosing colors for decorating your home.

 - I have the secret sauce for people who don't know how to pair up colors.
 It is the ColorSnap® Visualizer from Sherwin-Williams.
 All you have to do is upload a picture and it will show you all the colors in the picture and what that translates to in their colors.
 (Just so y'all will know, I am not being sponsored or compensated for this at all!
 I just think this tool is super cool.)